 Harvesting Edible Chrysanthemum

-Shungiku microgreens are one that you definitely don't need to harvest all at once.
+Shungiku microgreens are one that you don’t need to harvest all at once.

 Even 40+ days after sowing the Shungiku seeds, the microgreens thrive in the small tray and still taste exceptional.

-We recommend using a pair of scissors or a small, very sharp knife and harvesting what you need at that time.
+We recommend using scissors or a small, sharp knife and harvesting what you need then.
 Let the rest grow.

 We will get back to you if the edible chrysanthemum regrows after harvesting.
 We do not believe so but will confirm our suspicions when we know for sure.